iOceanPlus/Product_MultiSource_TargetData_Simulator_OpenSource/README.md

 ### GlobalShip110K: Global ships
-110415 ships are under this scene.
+There are 110415 ships in total under this scene, 102231 of them are observed by sensors.
 ![GlobalShip110K](https://git.oschina.net/uploads/images/2017/0929/122329_e3b9dec1_854788.png "屏幕截图.png")

 To configure GlobalShip110K, copy below to param.json: